USC SealTROJAN SMIFUSC Marshall · MSF

 Ethics & Conduct

-Members follow the CFA Institute Code of Ethics and Standards of Professional Conduct.
+Members follow the Trojan SMIF Code of Conduct — a written ethics standard authored and ratified by the Executive Committee.
 Personal conflicts of interest must be disclosed; the member recuses from related research, voting, and trading.

 Internal research, holdings detail, and committee deliberations are confidential and may not be shared outside the Fund without Executive Committee approval.